eh3rrera/ocpj8-notes/10-Java-Concurrency/1-Create-worker-threads-using-Runnable-Callable-and-use-an-ExecutorService-to-concurrently-execute-tasks.md

 ````

 ####invokeAny(Collection<? extends Callable<T>>)
 This method executes the given tasks returning the result of one that has completed successfully.
 You have no guarantee about which of the Callable's results you'll get, just one of the ones that finish.
-When one of the tasks complete or throws an exception, the rest are cancelled.
+When one of the tasks complete or throws an exception, the rest are canceled.
 For example:
 ````java
 List<Callable<String>> callables = new ArrayList<Callable<String>>();
 callables.add(new Callable<String>() {